-Newton's Laws and conservation laws will be reviewed followed by an examination of Hamilton's Principle and the Lagrangian formulation of mechanics.
-Using these tools, topics such as central force motion, dynamics of systems of particles and rigid bodies, and coupled oscillations and normal modes will be explored.
+Newton's Laws and conservation laws reviewed followed by an examination of Hamilton's Principle and the Lagrangian formulation of mechanics.
+Using these tools, topics such as central force motion, dynamics of systems of particles and rigid bodies, and coupled oscillations and normal modes are explored.
 Liberal Arts.
+Prerequisite: PHYS 251

-PHYS 353 Electricity and Magnetism I
+PHYS 353 Electricity and Magnetism I 4-F17

 An introduction, with applications, to the classical theory of electric and magnetic fields.
-The course will begin with an overview of vector calculus for electromagnetic theory and will develop Maxwell's equations.
+Begins with an overview of vector calculus for electromagnetic theory and develops Maxwell's equations.
 Three lecture hours each week.
-Co-requisite: MATH 225.
+Corequisite: MATH 225.
 Liberal Arts.
+Prerequisite: PHYS 152

-PHYS 354 Electricity and Magnetism II
+PHYS 354 Electricity and Magnetism II 4-\$18

 An examination of the role of special relativity in electromagnetic phenomena.
 Maxwell's equations introduced in a relativistic manner and used to investigate the properties of electromagnetic waves.
 Includes techniques for solving the equations of Laplace and Poisson in electrostatics.
 Co-requisite: MATH 261 recommended.
 Liberal Arts.
+Prerequisite: PHYS 353